It looks really cool

 Excuse me, you’re absolutely right, of course.
 For a secure data transmission, especially at high clock rates, every additional millimeter of line length is an additional risk and should be avoided.
 But if you want to shrink PC technology to SBC size and still keep prices low, you have to be willing to compromise.
 This willingness to compromise should also be brought along by us buyers.
 In a few months, when everything is running smoothly, hardly anyone will be interested in whether they can easily change the SD card when the M2 Extender is connected, because a change is hardly necessary.

-@luffy, in my case, there simply needs to be a 12 mm flathead screw that is inserted into the top of the board, threaded through the M2 adapter, then (with everything lined up) threaded into the heatsink.
-A spacer between the M2 adapter and heatsink is optional, because both are threaded.
+@luffy, there needs to be 12 mm threads on the screw (or standoff) that is inserted into the top of the board, threaded through the M2 adapter, then (with everything lined up) threaded into the heatsink.
+The threads can be used as an adjustment for the position of the M.2 shim, prior to installing the heatsink, but nylon washers would ensure that it doesn’t contact the eMMC module.

 I would also like to use the mass of the heatsink to mount the SSD to it, but the holes are not threaded on the other side, so I will need to tap my own threads.